marten/opinionated-forum/README.markdown

   - A user is either normal or admin, no moderators
   - Admins can split posts into a new topic
   - Avatars are gravatars
+  - Smilies?
+What's that?

+## Topics

+There are two kinds of topics:

+  - **Normal topics**
+    These topics always show their entire contents.

+  - **Continuous topics**
+    These topics are more like a chat room than like a forum topic.
+They show only the latest 30 or so messages, and provide you with a paginated archive when you really need the history.